 As a skilled choreographer, Jocelyn has choreographed championship routines for high schools and universities all over the western United States and Canada.
 She has always had a passion for tumbling technique and began her training in competitive gymnastics and dance at the age of 4.
 She is a two time UCA All American award recipient and has been invited to perform in New York City and London.
 Her tumbling passion led her into the field of coaching and she has enjoyed coaching tumbling and cheerleading since 1993.
 Jocelyn studied Human Development (Child and Adolescent studies) at BYU.
 Her love for coaching was enhanced by her studies in child development and she continues to love working with youth.
 Jocelyn is a certified instructor with USA Gymnastics and has also received several other certifications, including AACCA (American Association of Cheerleading Coaches and Administrators) safety certification, and ASFA (American Sports and Fitness Association).

 Warde owns and operates TumbleTek, along with his wife Jocelyn.
-In his "spare time," he teaches one of the most in-demand classes at BYU (Beginning Gymnastics), and volunteers as an assistant coach with the BYU Women's Gymnastics Team.
+In his "spare time," he serves as Strength & Conditioning Coach for the BYU Women's Gymnastics Team.

 Nola grew up as a swimmer but while living in Ohio her 8 year old begged and begged to do gymnastics.
 She then became involved with teaching at her daughters gym which helped pay for the expensive sport of competitive gymnastics.
 She has certified with numerous gymnastic coaches training programs and has built up years of experience perfecting her coaching skills.
 Nola specialized in teaching the competition developmental programs where young advanced gymnasts were put on the fast track for elite skills.
 She moved to Utah in 1998, where she continued coaching children ages 18 months to 9 years old.
 Many of her former students have gone on to become elite and recognize gymnasts including the well known Makenna Merrell Giles.
 She was the program director at the gymnastics school where she worked for 18 years here in Utah.
 She was in charge of creating the lessons plans for multiple gym programs and for making sure the theme weeks were always fun for the kids.
 In total, Nola has coached gymnastics for 21 years and all of her students love her dearly.
 Nola is a USAG coach who loves working with TinyTek students.
 She continues to stress the importance of a fun atmosphere while learning proper tumbling technique here at TumbleTek.